(updated February 2014)

 How to clean glass shower doors and screens

 To clean my shower doors I used the scrubby and followed it up with the Norwex window cloth, which I must say does an amazing job on mirrors and windows.
 But, I wasn’t able to get my shower screens completely clean.
 They looked great when wet, but afterwards they’d still have that slightly water stained look, if you look at the right angle.
 I scrubbed them multiple times!
-This is the hard water build up people talk about.
+This could be the hard water build up people talk about.

 I have to confess that I didn’t try vinegar or any other spray, but Shannon Lush recommends mixing 1 part methylated spirits with 1 part vinegar and 2 parts water, and wiping them with that.
 I know vinegar alone is good against a mineral build up, so I will try that, then Shannon’s formula if necessary.
 Norwex also do a natural enzyme-based descaler, which I also have yet to try.
 I’ll move on to that if the DIY option doesn’t do it.
-(Or maybe I’ll try both on two different sides and see how they go.)
-I’ll update the post – or just write another one – when I have something to report!

-I am also reliably informed that if you use a squeegee to clean off the shower screens every.single.time, you will never have this problem again.
+I am also reliably informed that if you use a squeegee to clean off the shower screens every.single.time, you will never have these problem again.
 And prevention is so much better than cure, don’t you think?

 What about mould?